termal73/EvilBlock/README.md

 # EvilBlock
 A python3 script for block all the ethernet network inspired of evillimiter.

+You have to install all modules, you need root account to do it, with the command: sudo pip3 install -r requeriments.txt

 Now we have a web interface that is launched on tis respository https://github.com/Poliestireno90/Web-EvilBlock